matthewrossi/seapp/app/README.md

 modification

-- _AllowSA_ is prohibited, as it might change system services security assumptions, however indirect assignment through the use of `typeattributeset` is available to permit system services necessary to the functioning of apps to work as intended by the system policy
+- _AllowSA_ is prohibited, as it might change system services security assumptions, however indirect assignment by calling our macros is available to permit system services necessary to the functioning of apps to work as intended by the system policy.
+The list of available macros follows:
+  - _md_appdomain_: to label app domains
+  - _md_bluetoothdomain_: to access bluetooth
+  - _md_netdomain_: to access network
+  - _md_unstrusteddomain_: to get full unstrusted app permissions
+  - _mt_appdatafile_: to label app files

 - _AllowAS_ cannot be enstablished as it is, therefore it is delegated to the SELinux decision engine during policy enforcement.